 When you find yourself in the middle of a legal situation, it can feel a bit scary.
 You probably know contacting a lawyer is a good idea, but what about the rest?
 You may ask yourself questions like, “Which lawyer do I choose?
 What do I say?
 What documents do I even bring?”

 This may be new territory for you, but don’t worry.
+You shouldn’t be afraid to sue your doctor, and there’s no reason to worry about visiting the lawyer that’ll help you with that either.
 In this post, we’ll share some tips and tricks for communicating with your lawyer.
 A little bit of prep work can go a long ways and will definitely make for a stronger case.

 Table of Contents

 Every day we engage in professional conversations.
 Just think about it.
 You may have a conversation with your doctor, dentist, accountant, coworker, or boss on any given day.
 Talking to a lawyer is a professional conversation, just like the rest.

 Go into your consultation with confidence.
 There’s no reason to feel uncomfortable.
 This is a two way relationship, after all.
 Remember, you get to choose your lawyer, and they get to choose you.
 Pay attention to their experience level, body language, and personality.
 Are they paying attention to what you’re saying?
 Do they seem to care?

 You want a medical malpractice lawyer who has your best interests in mind and will fight for you.
 If you get the feeling they’re not the right fit, move on.
 It’s OKAY to choose someone else.